-Before watching the following video, I was, in a sense, colour blind.
+Before watching the video below, I was, in a sense, colour blind.
 This message has the power to help both sides on the ideological divide understand each other (at least on this important issue).

 "ASSUME THAT THE PERSON YOU ARE LISTENING TO MIGHT KNOW SOMETHING YOU DON’T."